Valley-CortexCloud/vpc-cortexcloud/README.md

-# VPC Flow Log Enablement for Cortex XSIAM ☁️
+# VPC Flow Log Enablement for Cortex Cloud + XSIAM ☁️

 This guide outlines the steps to enable VPC Flow Log ingestion into Cortex XSIAM using AWS CloudFormation.
 You can choose to create a new S3 bucket for your VPC Flow Logs or use an existing one.